-Our overall aim is to be an outstanding school and service for children with Autism and Special Educational Needs (SEN).
+Our overall aim is to be an outstanding School and service for children with autism and special educational needs and disabilities (SEND).
 To do this, our main aims are to:

-- Ensure that through our formal and informal curriculum every child is kept safe both at school, at home and online. - Provide a relevant, broad and balanced education for every individual pupil. - Create a culture of achievement, by stimulating a desire to learn, raising aspirations, opening up a wide range of opportunities and working towards external accreditation for all our pupils. - Value and respect individuals, recognising their strengths, encouraging them to develop their interests and abilities, and helping them show positive attitudes towards others. - Be proactive in developing, using and promoting consistent ASD-specific approaches, with a focus on social interaction and communication, and the reduction of anxiety and unnecessary stress. - Promote the spiritual, moral, cultural, mental and physical development of pupils within the school within a stimulating yet safe, secure and caring environment. - Invest in the long term quality of life of our children, by preparing them for an independent and purposeful role in society as adults, through explicit teaching of life skills and socially acceptable behaviour and by fostering confidence, self-esteem and a realistic understanding of themselves as people affected by autism or SEN. - Prepare our children for the challenges and opportunities of a complex and technologically advanced society through creative and motivating approaches to teaching and learning.
+- Ensure through our academic, vocational and pastoral curricula that every child is kept safe at school, at home and online. - Provide a relevant, broad and balanced education for every individual pupil. - Create a culture of achievement by stimulating a desire to learn raising aspirations, opening up a wide range of opportunities and working towards external accreditation for all our pupils. - Value and respect individuals: recognising their strengths; encouraging them to develop their interests and abilities; and helping them show positive attitudes towards others.

+- Be proactive in developing, using and promoting consistent ASD-specific approaches, with a focus on social interaction and communication and the reduction of anxiety and unnecessary stress. - Promote the spiritual, moral, cultural, mental and physical development of pupils within the School within a stimulating, yet safe, secure and caring, environment. - Invest in the long-term quality of life of our children, by preparing them for an independent and purposeful role in society as adults through: explicit teaching of life skills and socially acceptable behaviour; and by fostering confidence, self-esteem and a realistic understanding of themselves as people affected by autism or SEND. - Prepare our children for the challenges and opportunities of a complex and technologically advanced society, through creative and motivating approaches to teaching and learning.

-We believe that we can achieve these aims because Ripplevale is an inclusive, accessible, friendly and approachable organisation where teamwork is central.
-We are proud of our successes, whilst remaining committed to self evaluation and professional growth.
-We believe in cooperation and partnership with families, as well as with others in the local community and further afield, who share our commitment to improving the lives of anyone affected by autism or SEN.
+We believe that we can achieve these aims because Ripplevale is an inclusive, accessible, friendly and approachable organisation, where teamwork is central.
+We are proud of our successes, whilst remaining committed to self-evaluation and professional growth.
+We believe in cooperation and partnership with families, as well as with others in the local community and further afield, who share our commitment to improving the lives of anyone affected by autism or SEND.